 - Common SEO Mistakes

 Without wasting any time, let’s dive in, shall we?

 Disclosure: This content is reader-supported, which means if you click on some of our links, we may earn a commission, but the price on your end remains the same.

 What’s SEO Marketing?

-A good SEO strategy should increase your visibility online, and help you reap the fruits that come with it.
-For instance, organic search traffic, brand recognition, sales, and even free backlinks.
+A good SEO strategy should increase your visibility online and help you reap the fruits of it.
+For instance, organic search traffic, brand recognition, sales, and free backlinks.

 Look at it this way, if you have written an article about ‘how to write a blog‘, you’d like to optimize it to appear on the top searches when someone is looking for materials or guides on how to start blogging, right?
 But remember, tons of other websites have already covered the topic, and you’ll need to outrank them to increase your chances of getting more clicks.

 So, that’s what SEO marketing is all about – finding a target keyword (search query) that people are seeking to answer for, writing a compelling article that addresses all their concerns, and taking measures to outrank those already ranking for it.

 To better understand how you can rank your content higher in the search engines, you need to understand how search works – and this article has everything you need to know.